Model UN Refugee Challenge

 - Reach out to local media outlets.
 Tell them about your participation in the Challenge and ask if they are interested in running a story about it.

 - Use the Challenge’s official logo in your communications.
 Please do not use UNHCR’s official logo.
-Here you can download the blue version and the black version of the Challenge’s logo.
+Here you can download the the Challenge’s logo.